Purple Line (Maryland): Work resumes

 On November 5, 2021, Purple Line officials announced that the contract to finish construction would go to Maryland Transit Solutions: a joint venture of Dragados USA and OHL USA, both American subsidiaries of major Spanish construction firms.
 The contract was ultimately set at $2.3 billion, bringing total construction costs to $3.4 billion, some $1.46 billion over the 2016 plan.

 As 2022 opened, state officials said the line would open in fall 2026.
 The new construction contract was approved by BPW on January 26, 2022, and signed in April 2022.
 Full-scale construction activity resumed in summer 2022.
 In June 2022, MTA said that 77% of the necessary utility relocations had been completed, and that the Glenridge Operations and Maintenance Facility was complete and in operation.

 In January 2023, the estimated cost to build and operate the line for 36 years was $9.28 billion.
 In July 2023, MTA officials added $148 million to their construction-costs estimate, pushing the build-and-operate cost to $9.4 billion.
 The expected opening date was delayed to May 2027, more than five years later than first planned.
 The officials said the changes were due to the change of contractor, to inflation, and to labor shortages.

 In March 2024, MTA officials asked the state's Board of Public Works to approve another $425 million for the project.
 The extra money would go toward construction costs and also extend the contract to operate the line to 2057.
 The request would boost the total cost to build and operate the line to about $9.53 billion, about $4 billion over the initial 2016 budget of $5.6 billion.
 It was the second-largest request for extra funds, after the 2022 addition.
 They also moved the opening date to late 2027.
 In December 2024 it was reported that construction of the new mezzanine at the Bethesda station, a complex design, has led to extensive cost overruns.
 The construction process at Bethesda included extensive blasting operations.

-A March 2025 report by the Maryland comptroller’s office found that permitting and legal fees for the project, originally budgeted at $6 million, had actually consumed roughly $800 million, thanks to two lawsuits and the contract renegotiations.
+A March 2025 report by the Maryland comptroller's office found that permitting and legal fees for the project, originally budgeted at $6 million, had actually consumed roughly $800 million, thanks to two lawsuits and the contract renegotiations.
 In September 2025, officials said the Prince George's County portion of the line was finished, while track work in Montgomery County was about 79% done and expected to wrap up in spring 2026.
+The final 28th rail car was delivered in November 2025.
+The final section of track was laid in May 2026.